jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

-|LS| Putting it into practice - ISIKHNAS
+|LS| Putting it into practice - iSIKHNAS
 ===============================================================================

 In this chapter we are going to use some of what you have learned and apply it to